bangsluke/mytraveljournal/README.md

 ### Schema and Updates

-The GraphQL schema is generated from both the `mytraveljournal` repo <https://github.com/bangsluke/mytraveljournal> and `server-mytraveljournal` repo <https://github.com/bangsluke/server-mytraveljournal>.
-The files required for this type set up are;
+The GraphQL schema can be found in the `server-mytraveljournal` repo <https://github.com/bangsluke/server-mytraveljournal>, located at `server-mytraveljournal/graphql/schema.graphql`.

-- mytraveljournal
-  - GraphQLQueries.ts (found at mytraveljournal/graphql/GraphQLQueries.ts)
-  - types.ts (found at mytraveljournal/types/types.ts)
-- server-mytraveljournal
-  - types.js (found at server-mytraveljournal/graphql/types.js)

-Any updates to nodes types and edges should be done across these three files.
+On starting up the server, the front end types are generated from the `schema.graphql` file, using the `npm run generate` command.
+This produces a file in the `mytraveljournal` repo <https://github.com/bangsluke/mytraveljournal>, located at `mytraveljournal/graphql/__generated__/resolvers-types.ts`.

+Further to this, there are some front end queries that are stored in the `mytraveljournal` repo <https://github.com/bangsluke/mytraveljournal>, located at `mytraveljournal/graphql/GraphQLQueries.ts`.
+These are manually updated as needed.

 ### How to extend the Schema and queries

+- To extend the schema, update the file `schema.graphql` in the `server-mytraveljournal` repo, found at `server-mytraveljournal/graphql/schema.graphql`.
+Re-start the server and the front end types will be updated.
-- Test out making queries by running the server in development mode and going to http://localhost:4000/ to use the sandbox
+- To extend the queries, test out making queries by running the server in development mode and going to http://localhost:4000/ to use the sandbox.
+Then manually update the file `GraphQLQueries.ts` in the `mytraveljournal` repo, found at `mytraveljournal/graphql/GraphQLQueries.ts`.

 > [Back to Table of Contents](#table-of-contents)